telerik/ajax-docs/controls/grid/client-side-programming/gridtableview-object/collections/get_filterexpressions().md

->note The RadGrid get_filterExpressions() property is meaningful only in case the RadGrid control is bound client-side.
+>tip The RadGrid get_filterExpressions() property is meaningful only in case the RadGrid control is bound client-side.
 >